Philippine Independent Church: Present day activities

-The church then created the "Ramento Project for Rights Defenders", the IFI's human rights advocacy and service arm, in Ramento's honor.
-The church itself claims to be "not an ally with any particular school of political thought or with any political party, asserting that its members are politically free".
-Contrary to popular belief, the rule on the separation of church and state does not necessarily mean that the IFI Church is prohibited in human rights advocacies.
-The church has also managed to build schools from pre-school to college, and cemeteries in some areas of the country managed by its respective dioceses.
+The church then created the "Ramento Project for Rights Defenders" (RPRD), the IFI's human rights advocacy and service arm for South–Central Luzon, in Ramento's honor.
+The church also has another development institution called the "Visayas-Mindanao Regional Office for Development" (VIMROD).
+As per the 1947 Declaration of Faith and Articles of Religion (DFAR), the church itself claims to be "not an ally with any particular school of political thought or with any political party, asserting that its members are politically free".
+Contrary to popular belief, the rule on the separation of church and state in the Philippines does not necessarily mean that the IFI Church is prohibited in human rights advocacies.
+The church has also managed to build schools from pre-school to college, notably the Episcopal–IFI jointly funded Trinity University of Asia, and cemeteries in some areas of the country managed by its respective dioceses.

-Members of the IFI Church refer to themselves collectively as "Aglipayans", "Filipinistas", "Pilipinhons", and "Independientes".
-They would sometimes brand themselves as the "Native Filipino Catholic Church" to distinguish themselves from adherents of the Roman Catholic Church.
-The members prefer to refer every August 3 of the year as their "proclamation anniversary" of independence from Rome, rather than founding anniversary, as they claim to continue adhering to catholicity.
+While people outside the IFI Church collectively refer to the members as "Aglipayans", members of the church themselves recently prefer to collectively refer to themselves as "Filipinistas", "Pilipinhons", "IFIans", and "Independientes".
+They would sometimes brand themselves as the "Native Filipino Catholic Church" to distinguish themselves from adherents of the "Roman" Catholic Church.
+The members prefer to refer every August 3 of the year as their "proclamation anniversary" of independence from Rome rather than founding anniversary as they claim to continue adhering to the concept of catholicity, indicating continuity of faith and practice from Early Christianity, despite separating from the authority of the See of Rome.
+They also refer to Isabelo de los Reyes as "proclaimer" and Gregorio Aglipay as the "first supreme bishop", rather than founders.